fouchepi/Climate-Change-Visualization/README.md

 # Climate-Change-Visualization

 This project is part of the Digital Visualization course taught at EPFL by Dr. Kirell.
+Implemented by
+- Pierre Fouche
+- Matthias Leroy
-Implemented by Pierre Fouche, Matthias Leroy & Alexandre Poussard.
+- Alexandre Poussard.

 The aim is to give an interactive worlwide view of countries' temperatures during the last century.

+You can find the video [here](https://www.google.com)

 ## Requirements

-Use Chrome browser with [Allow-Control-Allow-Origin: *](https://chrome.google.com/webstore/detail/allow-control-allow-origi/nlfbmbojpeacfghkpbjhddihlkkiljbi?hl=en) extension.
-Some parts of the code need to fetch data from other servers.
-More information available [here](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS).
+Use Chrome browser